NonDFT/NEST/README.md

 ### Noncollinear Electronic Structure Theory

-NEST is an open-source framework for developing noncollinear electronic structure methods.
+NEST is an open-source framework for developing methods based on noncollinear electronic structure theory.

 ## Features